Kobe Bryant, Tim “TNT” Thomas, Lester Earl & Corey Benjamin!

-This might not sound like a dream team of dunkers but this is one of the best lineup of dunkers ever and ironically the most known players were the worst dunkers in the event.
+This might not sound like a dream team of dunkers but in 1996, this was one of the best lineup of dunkers ever.
+And ironically, the most known of the mentioned were the worst dunkers in the event.

 Kobe’s high school rival Tim Thomas also has a story with Earl.
-The two met at the 95 ABCD camp where Thomas put on a show and dropped 27 & 11 on him.
+The two met at the 95 ABCD camp, where Thomas put on a show and dropped 27 & 11 on him.
 As for the McDonald’s dunk contest, Thomas was far from a show and looked like he was just going through the motions.